The 25 Most Flattering Swimsuits for Women with Wide Hips (Plus 1 to Avoid), According to the Experts

 The tricky thing about finding a bathing suit that makes you feel supremely confident is that there’s not a lot of fabric to help disguise or mask body parts we might feel self-conscious about.
-So if you, like me, have hips that are wider than your bust or shoulders (a pear silhouette, if you will), it can sometimes feel like your hips simply must be out on display.
+So if you have hips that are wider than your bust or shoulders (a pear silhouette, if you will), it can sometimes feel like your hips simply must be out on display.
 But there are ways to use color and cut to fake a slimmer bottom half (if that’s the look you’re going for), and no one knows this better than the four swimwear experts we reached out to for the best swim shopping advice.
-Here are five styles the pros at Andie, Kitty & Vibe, Shoshanna and Aerie recommend for women with wide hips.
+Here are five styles the pros at Andie, Kitty & Vibe, Shoshanna and Aerie recommend for women with wide hips—plus one you might want to avoid..

 “High-waist styles that taper at the waist above the belly button are really nice for wider hips,” says Cameron Armstrong, founder and CEO of Kitty & Vibe.
-And Shoshanna Gruss, founder of Shoshanna, agrees— “A high-waisted bottom hits at your true waist, highlighting your figure rather than cutting it off.”
-Like many of the other styles on this list, that higher cut works to draw the eye up helping to de-emphasize your hips while simultaneously making your waist appear smaller.
+And Shoshanna Gruss, founder of Shoshanna, agrees, telling us, “A high-waist bottom hits at your true waist, highlighting your figure rather than cutting it off.”
+This style, a hot trend for summer 2023, works to draw the eye up, helping to de-emphasize your hips while simultaneously making your waist appear smaller.
 Talk about a win-win.

-Another way to play down your hips is with wrap silhouettes.
 In the same way the wrap dress creates the look of a smaller middle while skimming over your bottom half, a swimsuit of the same design achieves the same thing.
 This is also a super flattering cut for women who carry more weight in their tummy, while colorblock versions are great for long torsos.
-Copleman even suggests faking your own cinched style by wrapping longer ties around your waist, which also just so happens to be another hot swim trend for 2021.
+Copleman even suggests faking your own cinched style by wrapping longer ties around your waist.

 Gruss loves the look of a Bond girl-inspired belted suit as another option for hippy gals.
 You can go as simple as a string knotted into a bow or go glam with a gold-buckled design.
 Plus, most belted bathing suits have the added bonus of being adjustable so you can tighten and loosen at will, and even move the belt up or down to hit at your true waist.